 NAMI Sharing Your Story with Law Enforcement is a powerful 60-minute presentation that NAMI Massachusetts offers police departments as part of the Crisis Intervention Team (CIT) program.
 Through collaborative community partnerships and intensive training, CIT improves communication, identifies mental health resources for those in crisis, and ensures officer and community safety.

-The NAMI Massachusetts Criminal Justice Diversion Project (CJDP) aims to prevent the unnecessary arrest and detention of people diagnosed with mental illness.
-The CJDP supports police departments and other first responders in engaging with people experiencing mental health crisis, and fosters connections between law enforcement, behavioral health providers, and other community stakeholders.
+The NAMI Massachusetts Criminal Justice Diversion Project (CJDP) aims to prevent the unnecessary arrest and detention of people diagnosed with mental health conditions.
+The CJDP supports police departments and other first responders in engaging with people experiencing mental health crisis, and fosters connections between law enforcement, providers, and other community stakeholders.

-CEOs Against Stigma is a campaign designed to reduce the negative impact of mental illness stigma in the workplace.
-NAMI Mass is partnering with CEOs across the state to bring the reality of mental illness among employees out of the shadows.
+CEOs Against Stigma is a campaign designed to reduce the negative impact of stigma in the workplace.
+NAMI Massachusetts is partnering with CEOs across the state to bring the reality of mental health conditions among employees out of the shadows.
 The campaign will show how understanding, empathy and treatment can improve the wellbeing of employees and increase productivity at the same time.

-COMPASS is the information and referral helpline at NAMI Massachusetts.
-We provide resources and support to help people navigate the mental health system and problem solve in difficult circumstances.
-The COMPASS helpline is available Monday through Friday, 9 am – 5 pm.
+The COMPASS Helpline provides resources and support to help people navigate the mental health system and problem solve in difficult circumstances.
+COMPASS is available Monday through Friday, 9 am – 5 pm.
 Call us at 617-704-6264 or email us at firstname.lastname@example.org.